PlanetXtreme/MFAudioBatch/README.md

 Exe, arguments, input file, output file

-# Line 24 labels the input files to target
+# Line 24 labels the input filetypes to target
 default is .vgs, change as necessary

 # Line 30 (v1, 29 in v2) forces converted files to share the same name as input